By use case

 One of the biggest differences between native apps, progressive web apps (PWA) and traditional websites is capability.

-Traditional mobile websites have a bad reputation when it comes to performance, they don’t load quick enough.
-If scrolling and loading takes longer than 3 seconds, 53% of mobile users will leave the page.
+Traditional mobile websites have a bad reputation when it comes to performance, they don’t load quickly enough.
+If scrolling and loading take longer than 3 seconds, 53% of mobile users will leave the page.
 With every year that goes by, users have a shorter attention span, so loading instantly is one way to ensure you don’t lose visitors and potential business.

 The main benefit of PWA is that, unlike native apps, they are generic and therefore compatible with all the different types of cellphone operating systems.
 This means that you can use a PWA on multiple devices, whereas for mobile apps a different app must be created for each specific app store such as Android, IOS, etc.